officer47p/guardians-of-the-cluster/README.md

-# Guardian
+# Guardians of The Cluster

-A dead simple rate-limiting service that just works.
+A dead simple multi-instance supported rate-limiting service that just works.

 ## How to run